First Gulf of Sidra offensive

 The First Gulf of Sidra offensive was the second major rebel offensive of the Libyan Civil War.
 It was mounted by anti-Gaddafi forces immediately after their victory in the Battle of Ajdabiya.
 The offensive was meant to have the rebel forces quickly reach Gaddafi's hometown of Sirte.

 The operation was initially a success with the rebels taking almost 300 km of coast along the Libyan Coastal Highway in just two days.
-However, by day three into the rebel advance, loyalist troops stopped their advance and the rebels were forced to retreat back to their starting positions.
+However, by day three into the rebel advance, loyalist troops stopped their advance and the rebels were forced to retreat to their starting positions.

 The offensive

 Rebels capture oil towns and reach western Libya

 After loyalist forces lost the battle for Ajdabiya on 26 March, rebels immediately pressed their momentum and took the oil town of Brega without a fight.

-The next day, 27 March, opposition forces continued their push capturing Ra's Lanuf without a shot fired.
+The next day, 27 March, opposition forces continued their push, capturing Ra's Lanuf without a shot fired.
 By the end of the day, the rebels had entered Bin Jawad, 150 km east of Sirte, again unopposed.

-Overall, pro-Gaddafi forces had retreated for over 300 km in just two days stopping at prepared defensive positions around Sirte.
+Overall, pro-Gaddafi forces had retreated over 300 km in just two days, stopping at prepared defensive positions around Sirte.

 Skirmishes along the road to Sirte

 On 28 March, rebel forces advanced further west toward Sirte and took the town of Nofaliya.
 After securing Nofaliya, they continued westwards to the village of Harawa.
 There they tried to negotiate with the tribal leaders for the locals to join their uprising.
 However, the civilians in the village attacked the rebels with automatic weapons and the opposition was forced to withdraw from Harawa.
-At the same time, the long rebel column, coming from Bin Jawad, was ambushed a number of times on the highway and loyalists managed to flank the rebels and attack them from the rear.
+At the same time, the long rebel column, coming from Bin Jawad, was ambushed a number of times on the highway and the loyalists managed to flank the rebels and attack them from the rear.
 This forced the opposition forces to withdraw back to Nofaliya, 120 km from Sirte.
 Some of them even retreated back to Bin Jawad.